Component: Data migration - Configuration guide

 - Batch processing workflow event: The custom event triggers the workflow.
 Please note that you must configure the corresponding event trigger in Casewhere Admin.
 The event data structure should be like this

-Transform rule: To transform the source data to the destination data object.
+Transform rule: To transform the source data into the destination data object.
 The rule is required if you don't use a custom workflow.

 Parameters: